Carclo (LON:CAR) Stock Price Down 7.8% – Should You Sell?

 Carclo Trading Down 7.8 %

-Carclo (LON:CAR – Get Free Report) last released its earnings results on Thursday, December 5th.
-The company reported GBX 0.70 ($0.01) earnings per share (EPS) for the quarter.
+Carclo (LON:CAR – Get Free Report) last posted its earnings results on Thursday, December 5th.
+The company reported GBX 0.70 ($0.01) earnings per share for the quarter.
 Carclo had a negative return on equity of 61.91% and a negative net margin of 2.49%.
-Equities analysts expect that Carclo plc will post 4.4999999 EPS for the current fiscal year.
+As a group, sell-side analysts forecast that Carclo plc will post 4.4999999 earnings per share for the current fiscal year.

 Carclo Company Profile